jaraco/jaraco.vcs/README.txt

     )

-If the value supplied to use_vcs_version resolves to True, hgtools will use the mercurial version to determine the version of the package (based on get_current_version).
+If the value supplied to use_vcs_version resolves to True, hgtools will use the tagged version to determine the version of the package (based on get_current_version).
 If an sdist is created, hgtools will store the calculated version in the tag_build of the setup.cfg and will use that version when deploying remotely.
 Therefore, if you are